keyboard_arrow_up

 Differential Gears

-Link two shafts through a covering, forcing the total of the rotational angles of the shafts to be the same as the rotational angle of the covering.
+Link two shafts through a covering, ensuring that the total rotational angle of the shafts equals the rotational angle of the covering.

 Gear Manufacturers